 The Public Prosecutor's office of Rome, Italy, notified our Italian subsidiary, Philip Morris Italia S.r.l. ("PM Italia"), as well as three former or current employees and a former external consultant of PM Italia in July 2020 and March 2020, respectively, that it concluded a preliminary investigation against them for alleged contravention of anti-corruption laws and related disruption of trade freedom.
 The Public Prosecutor alleges that the individuals involved promised certain personal favors to government officials from January to July of 2018 in exchange for favorable treatment for PM Italia, and that PM Italia lacked appropriate organizational controls to prevent the alleged actions by the individuals.
 In September 2020, the Public Prosecutor referred the matter to trial.
+On May 11, 2021, a preliminary hearing judge referred all charges to trial set to begin September 22, 2021.
 PM Italia believes the charges brought against it by the Public Prosecutor are without merit and will defend them vigorously.